V-Abhishek/V-Abhishek/README.md

 ### Hi, I'm Abhishek 👋

-I am a passionate software developer interested in building applications.
+I am a passionate software developer interested in building innovative applications and collaboration.
+I enjoy exploring and learning new technologies.
 Currently, I am pursuing my Masters in Information Systems from Northeastern University.
-I enjoy exploring and learning new technologies.
-Here you will find some of my projects I have worked on and collaborated, to get a better understanding of the technology stacks.
+Here you will find some of my projects I have worked on and collaborated to get a better understanding of the technology stacks.

 ***